 Through its corporate governance policy the Bank aims to assure sound management of its assets and give added assurance that its stated goals and strategies will be attained and realised.
-Good corporate governance at SpareBank 1 SMN encompasses the values, goals and overarching policies by which the Bank is governed and controlled with a view to securing the interests of EC holders, depositors and other stakeholder groups in the Bank.
+Good corporate governance at SpareBank 1 Midt-Norge encompasses the values, goals and overarching policies by which the Bank is governed and controlled with a view to securing the interests of EC holders, depositors and other stakeholder groups in the Bank.
 The Bank adheres to the "Norwegian Code of Practice for Corporate Governance" to the extent appropriate to savings banks with equity certificates.
+The Code of Practice is available at nues.no.